codecleveland/manifesto/README.md

 - attract new and prior talent
 - provide a natural entry point for beginners

-joefiorini: The tech community means more than just programmers; it’s anyone involved in the business of technology (which typically means software, but _could_ mean hardware as well)

 ## Core Principles

 ### Process over Prowess